5kuuk/CTF-writeups/sekai-2023/textsender/README.md

 ## tl;dr
-I flagged this challenge with what I would describe as a [House of Botcake](https://github.com/shellphish/how2heap/blob/master/glibc_2.32/house_of_botcake.c) variant leveraging `realloc` in `getline` and an unintended double free, instead of relying on the intended vulnerabilities to pull off a [House of Einherjar](https://github.com/shellphish/how2heap/blob/master/glibc_2.32/house_of_einherjar.c) :P
+I flagged this challenge with what I would describe as a [House of Botcake](https://github.com/shellphish/how2heap/blob/master/glibc_2.32/house_of_botcake.c) variant leveraging `realloc` in `getline` and an unintended double free, instead of relying on the intended vulnerabilities to pull off a [House of Einherjar](https://github.com/shellphish/how2heap/blob/master/glibc_2.32/house_of_einherjar.c)

 ## Overview
 ### checksec